MihaiHMO/OpenROAD_vsd_7nm_contest/README.md

  DESIGN_CONFIG=./designs/asap7/ibex/config.mk
 # DESIGN_CONFIG=./designs/asap7/aes/config.mk
 ```
->Note: this is only for the ibex processor using asap7, other designs will have their other respective design files
+>Note: this is only for the `ibex` processor using `asap7`, other designs will have their other respective design files

 run make